chris-jburke/project2-lord-of-stars/README.md

 * Add the ability to upload of picture of your character using cloudinary
 * Updated the chat to include the picture of the characters
 * Styled the site and added some quality of life changes

+### Application Purpose

+#### User Story
+There is a major issue on the internet which is the lack of a web app that allows a user to role play through an interactive chat app.
+More specially I will create a chat app that only has one global feed in which users can select a character from LOTR and interact with the chat using only quotes from their selected character.
+The user of my app is a person who is a fan of The Lord of the Rings and who wants to interact with other fans in a unique way.

 #### MVP:
 * Utilize the LOTR api to access information about LOTR characters